 Wrapping It Up

-To sum it up, guinea pigs are totally fine without pellet food for a while.
+To sum it up, guinea pigs are totally fine without pellet food for a little while.
 Hay is critical to gut health, so it’s essential to keep a supply of high-quality grass hay for your piggies at all times.

 Vitamin C is crucial for guinea pigs, so feeding veggies that are high in this nutrient, such as bell peppers, is an excellent way to fulfill this need while you’re out of pellet food.